-Today hundreds of thousands of people are undergoing weight loss surgery worldwide.
-In the United States and Canada, a growing trend of individuals seeking healthcare in Costa Rica is booming.
+Today hundreds of thousands of people are undergoing weight loss surgery worldwide to get rid of obesity.
+In the United States and Canada, a growing trend of individuals travels to Central America seeking healthcare in Costa Rica.

 Consumer Guide to Costa Rica Bariatric Surgery

-Bariatric surgery is a lifelong commitment rather than a quick fix for obesity.
-This means that you must be prepared to make permanent lifestyle changes in order to support the healthy lifestyle that the surgery aims to begin creating.
+Bariatric surgery is a lifelong commitment rather than a quick fix for overweight problems.
+This means that you must be prepared to make permanent lifestyle changes in order to support the healthy living that the surgery aims to begin creating.
 The process will not simply end when the surgery procedure is complete, but instead, it must continue to promote good health and weight loss through proper nutrition and an active lifestyle.

 Is Costa Rica Bariatric Surgery Safe?

 There are two considerations to make when considering weight loss surgery in Costa Rica in terms of safety.

 - The second is whether or not having surgery abroad is safe.

 Additionally, many hospitals and healthcare providers in Costa Rica actually create partnerships with hospitals and healthcare organizations in the United States.
 This adds to their reliability because it means that other organizations are holding them to high standards for caregiving excellence.
 Doing your homework and researching the options available to you is the best way to find a weight loss surgery provider that will alleviate your safety concerns and give you peace of mind.

 The primary concern that patients have when considering bariatric surgery in Costa Rica is that by undergoing surgery abroad you are submitting yourself to unsafe conditions, poor quality equipment, or under-trained physicians.
 These are not the reasons why having a surgical procedure performed abroad is so much more cost-effective than in the United States.
 It is important to let these concerns go because they have no bearing on the actual situation.